 But this is rarely how homeowners in West Palm Beach find out they have a rodent problem.
 Mice and rats are nocturnal by nature.
 They prefer to be running around when it's dark.
 This makes it difficult to see them when they first start to explore your West Palm Beach yard and/or home.

 Of the two, mice are the most difficult to detect because they are extremely timid creatures that hide from sight.
-Let's take a look at what you're most likely to see when rodents start to become a problem, and why it is important to take action when you see these warning signs.
+Let's take a look at what you're most likely to see when rodents start to become a problem, and why it is important to take action against rodents when you see these warning signs.

 Mice and rats leave their droppings in many places.
 If you begin to notice these droppings, it is important to examine them closely.
 Fresh droppings will be a dark color and moist when compressed.
 Old droppings will look more ashen and will crumble when compressed.